RadekCasual/GDI-effects/README.md

 # GDI-effects
-Here is a list of my GDI (graphical) effects/payloads that I created in a .NET Framework.
+Here is a repository of my GDI (graphical) effects/payloads that I created in a .NET Framework.
 You can freely use them in your project.
 I tried to describe the code so that it was understandable to everyone and indicate what values ​​can be changed, e.g. display time, color, etc.

 # BEFORE YOU COPY ANY CODE FROM THIS REPOSITORY!